Skip to content

 Use of Private/Local Container Registry (or air-gapped mode)

-If you want to use your private/local registry as the exclusive source of images in the ENTIRE cluster, please install the accuknox-onmprem-mgr component first.
+If you want to use your private/local registry as the exclusive source of images for the entire cluster, please install the accuknox-onprem-mgr component first.

 Value Description Provider